juan94v/expense-tracker-frontend/README.md

 # expense-tracker-frontend
-An app where you can tracker all your expenses.
+An app where you can track all your expenses.